yalazad/Time-Series/README.md

 # Time-Series Analysis

 The goal is to forecast electricity consumption (kW) for 17/2/2010.
-Two forecasts should be returned, in one Excel file entitled YourName.xlsx, with two columns (one columns per forecast) and 96 rows:
+Two forecasts should be returned, in one Excel file, with two columns (one columns per forecast) and 96 rows:
 1. the first one without using outdoor temperature,
 2. the second one using outdoor temperature.